Executors

 SSH executor

 The SSH executor is added for completeness, but it’s the least supported executors.
 When you use the SSH executor, GitLab Runner connects to an external server and runs the builds there.
-We have some success stories from organizations using this executor, but usually we recommend using one of the other types.
+We have some success stories from organizations using this executor, but usually you should use one of the other types.

 Custom executor

 You can use the Custom executor to specify your own execution environments.
-When GitLab Runner does not provide an executor (for example, LXC containers), you can provide your own executables to GitLab Runner to provision and clean up any environment you want to use.
+When GitLab Runner does not provide an executor (for example, Linux containers), it allows you to use custom executables to provision and clean up environments.

 Compatibility chart